riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 <p style="text-align: center;">Table 13.2: Comparative Analysis for load testing tools </p>

 ### 13.3 Nginx - Load balancer
 Nginx was chosen as a load balancer for TravelGo's system architecture due to its simplicity and lightweight footprint.
 It fit well with the system's docker based microservices architecture.
-While there are more advanced alternatives available like HAProxy or Traefik which offer dynamic service discovery, Nginx was sufficient for the experimental setup.
+There are more advanced alternatives available like HAProxy or Traefik which offer dynamic service discovery.
+For the PoC, we implemented Nginx as it was sufficient.
 Its easier integration enabled us to implement and prove horizontal scaling without adding unnecessary complexity.

 ### 13.4 Apache Kafka - Event Streaming Platform
 The choice of an event streaming platform is an important decision that impacts system performance, scalability and reliability.
 In Table 16.4 multiple options are compared based on their advantages, disadvantages and suitability.